ableco/planter/README.md

 The file can be found and edited at `db/plant/issue_42.rb`.

-When a pull request that closes issue #42 is deployed as a Heroku review app, that seed file will be run.
+When a pull request that closes issue #42 is deployed as a Heroku review app, that seed file will be used to seed the database.

 ## Installation